 - Roommate Resources

-Virtual Housing Office Hours (end Tuesday, November 24 & resume with different hours on January 11).
+Virtual Housing Office Hours: January 29 - May 4 (excludes weekends, spring break and holidays).
 When no virtual office hours are offered, e-mail firstname.lastname@example.org for assistance.

 If I decide to study remotely for the Fall Semester, do I cancel my Fall housing assignment or can I keep it?
 Where would I live for the Winter and/or Spring Semester?